The Supermarket Model with Known and Predicted Service Times: Introduction

 However, when the service times are known, there are two possible ways to potentially improve performance.
 First, as above, one can use the service times when selecting a queue, by choosing the least loaded queue.
 Second, one can order the jobs using a strategy other than FIFO; the natural strategies to minimize the average time in the system (response time) are {\em shortest job first} (SJF), {\em preemptive shortest job first} (PSJF), and {\em shortest remaining processing time} (SRPT).
 Here shortest job first assumes no preemption and always schedules the job with the smallest service time when a job completes, preemptive shortest job first allows preemption so that a job with a smaller service time can preempt the running job, and shortest remaining processing time allows preemption but is based on the remaining processing time instead of the total service time for a job.
 Note that here we assume a preempted job does not need to start from the beginning and can later continue service where it left off.
 Also, while apparently somewhat less natural, PSJF allows job priorities to be assigned on arrival to a queue without the need for updating, unlike SRPT.

-In the setting of a single queue, Mitzenmacher has recently considered the setting where service time are predicted rather than known exactly \cite{mitz2019scheduling}.
+In the setting of a single queue, Mitzenmacher has recently considered the setting where service time is predicted rather than known exactly \cite{mitz2019scheduling}.
 In this model, the jobs have a joint service-predicted service density function $g(x,y)$, where $x$ is the true service time and $y$ is the predicted service time.
-He provides formulae for the average response time using corresponding strategies {\em shortest predicted job first} (SPJF), {\em preemptive shortest predicted job first} (PSPJF), and {\em shortest predicted remaining processing time} (SPRPT).
+He provides formulae for the average time in system using corresponding strategies {\em shortest predicted job first} (SPJF), {\em preemptive shortest predicted job first} (PSPJF), and {\em shortest predicted remaining processing time} (SPRPT).
 Simulation results suggest that in the single queue setting even weak predictors can greatly improve performance over FIFO queues.
-However, using the power of two choices already provides great improvements in systems with multiple queues.
-It is therefore natural to consider whether predictions would still provide significant performance gains in the supermarket model.
+However, using the supermarket model already provides great improvements in systems with multiple queues.
+It is therefore natural to consider whether predictions would still provide significant gains in the supermarket model.

 The contributions of this paper include the following. \begin{itemize} \item For the case of known service times, we provide a simulation study with synthetic traces showing the potential gains when using SJF, PSJF, and SRPT queues in the supermarket model, providing an appropriate baseline. \item We similarly through simulations examine the benefits when only predicted information is available, using FIFO, SPJF, PSPJF, and SPRPT queues.
 Here we use both synthetic and real-world datasets. \item We determine somewhat counterintuitive behaviors; for example, we find many cases where choosing the predicted least loaded queue performs worse than simply choosing the shortest queue. \item We provide a number of open questions related to the analysis and use of these systems. \end{itemize}